LeastAuthority/tahoe-lafs/docs/frontends/CLI.rst

 node will produce a ``private/introducer.furl`` file, which should be published to all clients.

 "``tahoe run [NODEDIR]``" will start a previously-created node in the foreground.
+This is the recommended way to run Tahoe nodes and functions the same on all platforms.
+If you want to run the process as a daemon, it is recommended that you use your favourite daemonization tool.

+"``tahoe daemonize [NODEDIR]``" will use Twisted's "``twistd``" daemonization tool to start a previously-created node in the background.
+This will exit immediately and you must look to the logs for any errors during startup.
+On some platforms (including Windows) this command is unable to run a daemon in the background; in that case it behaves in the same way as "``tahoe run``".
+It is better to use ``tahoe run`` with your favourite daemonization tool.

 "``tahoe start [NODEDIR]``" will launch a previously-created node.
-It will launch the node into the background, using the standard Twisted "``twistd``" daemon-launching tool.
-On some platforms (including Windows) this command is unable to run a daemon in the background; in that case it behaves in the same way as "``tahoe run``".
+It will launch the node into the background using ``tahoe daemonize``.
+On some platforms (including Windows) this command is unable to run a daemon in the background; in that case it behaves in the same way as "``tahoe run``". `tahoe start` also monitors the logs for up to 5 seconds looking for either a succesful startup message or for early failure messages and produces an appropriate exit code.
+You are encouraged to use `tahoe run` along with your favourite daemonization tool instead of this.

 "``tahoe stop [NODEDIR]``" will shut down a running node.